 About the Solidarity Apothecary // About Nicole

 Welcome to the website of Nicole Rose (she/her).
 I’m an anarchist organiser, agroecologist and grassroots herbalist based in the Westcountry of England.
 I have been studying herbal medicine informally for over a decade.
-I’m undertaking a four-year formal training with The Plant Medicine School in Ireland to develop my skills as a practitioner.
+I’m undertaking a four-year clinical training with The Plant Medicine School in Ireland to develop my skills as a practitioner.
 This site shares my learning journey as well as the work of my project, the Solidarity Apothecary.

 Plants and social struggle have always been inseparable to me.
 I learnt how to grow food on a 3.5 year prison sentence for a campaign to close down Europe’s largest animal testing company.
 Inside, it was the plants cracking the concrete that kept me going.
 On release, I have organised with many collectives and campaigns, from helping organise the first Radical Herbalism Gathering in the UK to stopping fracking in Somerset.
 I now mostly engage with campaigns against prison expansion and the prison industrial complex, as well as supporting prisoners and people experiencing repression.